How to Plan your Estate in Arizona (FAQ)

 I don't have much.
 Should I bother using an estate planning lawyer?

-I was having lunch with a young professional who inquired about my law practice.
+I (Tom) was having lunch with a young professional who inquired about my law practice.
 He asked me, "At what point should I consider hiring you as my estate planning lawyer rather than simply relying on self-help will preparation software?"
 I think what he was really asking was, "How much wealth must I accumulate before the benefits of getting professional counsel outweigh the costs of paying for it?"
 These are interesting questions.
 My response was to describe four triggering events, any of which calls for the expertise of an estate planning lawyer.
 Here they are:

 I hope that helps you too.